Tim Anderson Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- Blue Jays pitchers combine to rank 25th in baseball in home runs given up (115 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 24th in baseball in home runs surrendered (115 total, 1.3 per game).

-- The right-hander's most recent appearance came on Friday against the Boston Red Sox, when he tossed six innings, surrendering four earned runs while giving up five hits.
+- The right-hander last pitched on Friday against the Boston Red Sox, when he tossed six innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.